 I’d venture to say that even the most fashion-challenged could easily identify these by their distinctive style.
 They’re not exactly attractive by traditional standards – like the Moon River, they’re “wider than a mile.”
 But they have a comfy, quirky vibe that’s unique – and unapologetically down-to-earth.

 The Birkenstock company makes shoes in a lot of different styles.
 But I’m guessing their classic sandal is by far the best seller.
 Knock-offs might be identical, but they’re not Birkenstocks.
 When I lose mine, and can’t remember whether I left them by the TV or under the kitchen table, the question I ask is, “Has anyone seen my Birkenstocks?”
 Not sandals.
 Birkenstocks.

 You don’t have to do a Google search to know that these are quality shoes (but I did, and they are).
 Birkenstocks are built for function.
 They’re made with the highest quality materials.
 Birkenstock invented the contoured footbed, which was introduced to the U.S. in 1930 – many years after Johann Birkenstock first started cobbling in Germany back in 1774.

 I’ve owned this particular pair of Birkenstocks for at least 15 years.
 I looked today and found the same pair online for $125.00.
 I’d call that a pretty good bargain.

-In honor of their distinctive style – as well as quality and value, Birkenstock is our Uncopyable Rockstar of the Week.
+In honor of their distinctive style – as well as quality and value, Birkenstock is an Uncopyable Rock Star.